Children Looked After in Contact with Youth Justice Services

 5.4 Advice, Assistance and Support Between Visits

 Looked After young people in custody remain entitled to advice, assistance and support between visits.
-The social worker should consider whether the young person is being adequately safeguarded and his/her welfare promoted.
+The social worker should consider whether the young person is being adequately safeguarded and their welfare promoted.
 Specific factors to take into account are:

 - Is the young person safe?